-In respect of investments, the key requirement of the government's "Guidance on Local Government Investments" initially issued on 12th March 2004, and revised in April 2010, is for local authorities to draw up an annual investment strategy for the management of its investments.
+In respect of investments, the key requirement of the government's "Guidance on Local Government Investments" initially issued on 12th March 2004 by the ODPM, and revised by Communities and Local Government (CLG) in April 2010, is for local authorities to draw up an annual investment strategy for the management of its investments.
 The strategy is to be approved by full Council.